waseyasus/test/README.md

-This website is hacked, Please sign up at evil.com to continue
+This website is hacked, Please sign in at evil.com to continue